TopiasHarjunpaa/C4AI/documentation/weekly_report_4.md

 On tuesday, I yet again continued working with the bitboards.
 I decided to create a new entity class called position, which keeps track of game situations using the bitboard presentation.
 I can now run the advanced AI using bitboard presentation without errors, but there is something wrong with the implementation because the output is not as expected.
 I will still continue working with that, but I really need to get it working during this week or otherwise I have to reroll back to the list matrix presentation.

+On wednesday I gave myself time until end of the day to get bitboards working as intended.
+There were plenty of bugs and I was about to give up many times, but luckily I managed to get it working.
+Iterative deepening can now reach up to depth between 12-13 at the early game stage with 5 second timeout, which is quite an improvement for the list matrix presentation, where I was able to reach depths between 8-9.
+However, algorithm only values terminal situations which means that the AI does not perform very well at the early game play.
+I think that even with optimisations this can be quite an issue, because with the ideal gameplay, terminal events should be happening at the very late game state.
+Anyway, the optimisations can wait some time because again, I am little bit behind with the tests, docstring and documentation, so these should be next things to do during this week.

 ### How has the program progressed?

 To be added.